joedevivo/queen/README.md

 ```

 There are lots more callbacks for different things, but I think we're
-better of looking in more detail at the Webmachine state diagram
+better off looking in more detail at the Webmachine state diagram
 first.

 [Webmachine State Diagram](https://raw.githubusercontent.com/wiki/webmachine/webmachine/images/http-headers-status-v3.png)